tldr-pages/tldr/pages/linux/journalctl.md

 `journalctl -b -1`

-- Show all errors from this boot (-p is priority and 3 is for errors):
+- Show all messages with priority level 3 (errors) from this boot:

 `journalctl -p 3 -b`